-Field description CSV header Definition Field updatability Age substance first used: Benzodiazepines AFUBENZO What age did the young person first ever use benzodiazepines?
-If substance has never been used record 0.
-Only collected at Start YPOR.
-Not expected to change (record as per YPOR date).
-Alcohol used over past 28 days AAUSFWK In the previous 28 days, has the young person drunk more than 8 units of alcohol (males) or more than 6 units of alcohol (females) in a single drinking episode?
+Field description CSV header Definition Field updatability Alcohol use weekday evening PTEDAWDE In the previous 28 days has the young person consumed alcohol on a weekday during the evening?
 Should not change (record as per YPOR date).
-Ever injected LINSTUS Has the young person ever injected a substance?
-Only collected at Start YPOR.
+Alcohol use weekend daytime PTEDAWED In the previous 28 days has the young person consumed alcohol on a weekend during the daytime?
 Should not change (record as per YPOR date).
-Injecting drug use (last 28 days/28 days prior to custody) YPIVDRGU Has the young person injected a substance in the previous 28 days?
+Alcohol use weekend evening PTEDAWEE In the previous 28 days has the young person consumed alcohol on a weekend during the evening?
 Should not change (record as per YPOR date).
+Alcohol use alone PTEDOYO In the previous 28 days has the young person consumed alcohol on their own?
+Should not change (record as per YPOR date).
+Drug use weekday daytime PTEUSWDD In the previous 28 days has the young person used substances (excluding tobacco) on a weekday during the daytime?
+Should not change (record as per YPOR date).
+Drug use weekday evening PTEUSWDE In the previous 28 days has the young person used substances (excluding tobacco) on a weekday during the evening?
+Should not change (record as per YPOR date).
+Drug use weekend daytime PTEUSWED In the previous 28 days has the young person used substances (excluding tobacco) on a weekend during the daytime?
+Should not change (record as per YPOR date).
+Drug use weekend evening PTEUSWEE In the previous 28 days has the young person used substances (excluding tobacco) on a weekend during the evening?
+Should not change (record as per YPOR date).
+Drug use alone PTEUSOYO In the previous 28 days has the young person used any substances (excluding tobacco) on their own?
+Should not change (record as per YPOR date).
 How satisfied YP is with life today?
 LISREDYS How satisfied is the young person with their life these days?
 Should not change (record as per YPOR date).
 How anxious did YP feel yesterday?
 ANSTS How anxious did the young person feel yesterday?
 Should not change (record as per YPOR date).
-How happy did YP feel yesterday?
-HAPSTYS How happy did the young person feel yesterday?
-Should not change (record as per YPOR date).
+How happy did HAPSTYS How happy did the young person feel yesterday?
+Should not change (record as per

+Field description CSV header Definition Field updatability YP feel yesterday?
+YPOR date).
 How well does YP get on with family?
 RATEFAM How well does the young person get on with their family?
 Should not change (record as per YPOR date).
 How well does YP get on with friends?
 RATEFRI How well does the young person get on with their friends?
 Should not change (record as per YPOR date).